strivedata/angular-cdk/projects/angular-cdk/README.md

 ### Fonts

 The theme is build around five basic typefaces:

+#### Subheadlines

+The subhead should be the first choice to heirarchally label different areas of content.
+Use it to separate long runs of copy into mangeable pieces.
+For example, the subhead should be the first choice when breaking a long form into many sections.

 * Normal Body Text (default font size) -> 16px (1rem)
 * Large Body Text